otterscan/otterscan-book/src/api-docs/ots-api.md

 - `type` - transfer (`0`), self-destruct (`1`), create (`2`) or create2 (`3`).
 - `from` - the ETH sender, contract creator or contract address being self-destructed.
-- `to` - the ETH receiver, newly created contract address or the target ETH receiver resulting of the self-destruction.
+- `to` - the ETH receiver, newly created contract address or the target ETH receiver of a self-destruct.
 - `value` - the amount of ETH transferred.

 ### `ots_hasCode`